-Although these matched our fit often, there were, on average, interior and exterior deviations.
-The constant pitch P (in degrees) for each fit is also shown in Table 1, Column 5.
-The NGC 1365 pitch variation was so severe that Kennicutt's 'average' of 18° was chosen as a compromise between our fit at 10° and Seigar's 'average' at 35°.
-The de Vaucouleurs (1959) numerical stages are displayed in Column 2 (a = 1, b = 3, c = 5) corresponding to the Hubble type of Column 6 or corrected from Column 7, a relabelling found to produce consistency among all the a, b and c categories.
-The basis for this relabelling was first suggested by Kennicutt (1981), where he indicated that certain morphological features could generate an inconsistency between arm pitch angle and expected Hubble type.
-As seen, Column 2 includes the relabelling corrections.
-Relabelling resulted in shifting five galaxies by one category (e.g. $b \rightarrow c$ ) and four galaxies within one category (e.g. $bc \rightarrow b$ ).
-Fig. 10 shows the correlation of $\Phi$ (degrees) with Hubble type using the corrected type, Column 2.
-The goodness of fit to the straight line, is 94 per cent.
-If this re-assignment is not made, our own parameter also shows only weak correlation (Fig. 11) with 62 per cent goodness of fit.
+Kennicutt (1981), where he indicated that certain morphological features could generate an inconsistency between arm pitch angle and expected Hubble type.
+As seen, column 2 includes the relabeling corrections.
+Relabeling resulted in shifting 5 galaxies by one category (e.g. b \rightarrow c) and 4 galaxies within one category (e.g. bc \rightarrow b).
+Figure 10 shows the correlation of Φ (degrees) with Hubble type using the corrected type, column 2.
+The goodness of fit to the straight line, is 94%.
+If this re-assignment is not made, our own parameter also shows only weak correlation (Figure 11) with 62% goodness of fit.

-$\Phi = 2.69 \times (\text{de Vauc Hubble stage}) + 16.22,$
+$\Phi = 2.69 \cdot (de Vauc Hubble stage) + 16.22$,